 San Jose Tax Attorneys - Generally, after an individual has used up all of their resources, Medicaid will step in to provide the ongoing care of the individual.

 Medicaid is usually a combined Federal and state program that pays for health and long-term care for eligible low-income citizens and legal residents of the United States.

 It is not practical to explain all of the various states programs.
 However, since they are generally combined Federal and state programs, there are similarities among the various programs.
 This article provides a brief overview of one state’s program.
-A Directory of State sites allows you to review the rules for any particular state.

 California’s version of Medicaid is referred to as Medi-Cal and the following is an overview of the program’s qualifications:

 QUALIFYING FOR NURSING HOME STAY - In order for Medi-Cal to pay for a nursing home stay, the patient:

 1. Must be admitted on a doctor’s order,

 2. The stay must be medically necessary, and

 3. With incomes from any source are allowed to keep only $35 per month for personal needs.
 Patients with no income receive an SSI grant of $40 per month for their Personal Needs Allowance (PNA).